kadena-io/pact/docs/pact-reference.md

 ```

 Indeed, a bare docstring like `"foo"` is actually just a short form for `@doc "foo"`.
-More metadata types are expected to be added in future.

 Specific information on *Properties* can be found in [The Pact Property Checking System](pact-properties.html).